STAT545-UBC/STAT545-UBC-original-website/block007_first-use-rmarkdown.md

 ### Step 2: Practice with RStudio's boilerplate R Markdown document

 I am modelling "walk before you run" here.
-It is usually best, especially for novices, to increase complexity in small increments.
+It is best, especially for novices, to increase complexity in small increments.
 We will test our system's ability to compile the ["hello world"](http://en.wikipedia.org/wiki/%22Hello,_world!%22_program) of R Markdown documents before we muddy the waters with our own, probably buggy, documents.

 Do this: File > New File > R Markdown ...